GazzaMacD/learn_typescript/ts_fundamentals_v3-frontend_masters/ts_fundamentals_v3_notes.md

 -   Can return types be inferred?
 -   Why does Mike suggest that creating type annotations for the return type might be preferable?
 -   rest params would be annotated how?
+-   Is TS a replacement for unit tests?
+-